Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 When your timeslot is up, a boat will take you back to the port and a minibus will drop you off at your accommodation.
 Easy!

-Fiji Day 12 -14: Relax or visit Taveuni Island
+Fiji Day 13 -14: Relax or visit Taveuni Island

-Girl on a Fiji island at sunset
+Girl on a Fiji island surrounded by orange grasses at sunset.

 The reason why I’ve given some extra days around Nadi and not on more of the islands is that it’s a good idea to give yourself some buffer time before the day of your flight.